adelenelai/onglai-classify-homologues/README.md

 ```

 Successful classification will generate an output directory containing .png plots of molecules, 1 plot per 1 classified series, and a .csv file containing machine-readable information on the classified series.

-Further optional outputs may be created depending on what the algorithm detects.
+Further optional outputs may be created depending on what the algorithm detects (e.g. molecules with no repeating units detected).
 Please see the sample output directories in this repository e.g., `output_test1/` for the example given above.